Local Spanish Guide

 other resources

-Language Reactor to use with Netflix to have subtitles in Spanish and English at the same time
+Language Reactor to use with Netflix to have subtitles in Spanish and English at the same time.

 Spanish courses with a local institution such as COINED or Academia Buenos Aires (in Buenos Aires) or Academia Uruguay (in Montevideo).